ulopeznovoa/ulopeznovoa.github.io/index.md

 You can find me in some social networks like [Twitter](https://twitter.com/ulopeznovoa), LinkedIn or ResearchGate.

-I have a [SlideShare](https://www.slideshare.net/unlopez) profile where I upload the slides of some of my presentations/talks and a [GitHub](https://github.com/ulopeznovoa) profile with some of my software projects, including this webpage.
+I have a [SlideShare](https://www.slideshare.net/unlopez) profile with the slides of some of my presentations/talks and a [GitHub](https://github.com/ulopeznovoa) profile with some of my software projects, including this webpage.